kylerome/datadog-rancher-integration/README.md

 ## Dashboards

-If you plan to send mutliple clusters of data to the same datadog endpoint, it's useful to add the cluster name as a host tag (e.g. `kube-cluster-name:CLUSTERNAME`) when configuring the helm chart.
+If you plan to send mutliple clusters of data to the same datadog endpoint, it's useful to add the cluster name as a host tag (e.g. `kube-cluster-name:CLUSTERNAME`) when configuring the Helm chart.
 This will allow you to sort data by scope to a specific cluster, as well as group data by cluster within a dashboard.
 In the below dashboard we have grouped node data by cluster in a few of the default widgets for the clusters 'dash-1' and dash-2'.

 ![Dashboard](https://github.com/kylerome/datadog-rancher-integration/blob/master/docs/images/datadogDashboard.PNG)